ASVBPREAUBV/vierzig/README.md

 ### Config File

 There is an [`exampleSite`](//github.com/MarcusVirg/forty/tree/master/exampleSite) folder for this theme.
 Copy the file called [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) to your websites root directory.
 Here you can customize some of the text and content on the website.

-### Create new project

-To create a new blog post, you can take advantage of archetypes and use the Hugo command:

-    $ cd hugoProjectDirectory
-    $ hugo new projects/newProject.md

-Replace `newProject.md` with your own file name.
+### Contact form

+This page is static so [formspree.io](https://formspree.io/) is used to forward the message to your email.
+Visitors can send you up to 1,000 emails per month for free.
+You can set your email in the [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) file.
+You then have to confirm your email with formspree and will begin recieving messages after you do so.
+I recommend only having the contact form on one page, most likely the index.html, because you have to confirm for every URL the contact form is on.

 ### Preview